Visualize Before You Write: Imagination-Guided Open-Ended Text Generation: Experimental Setup

 \subsection{Tasks, Datasets, and Baselines}

 We apply our \methodname~ on three open-ended text generation setups: sentence completion, story generation, and concept-to-text generation.
 Table~\ref{tab:data_example} shows examples for each task.

 \paragraph{Sentence Completion} is a task of finishing the sentence in a commonsense inference scenario.
 We conduct experiments on the ActivityNet~\citep{Heilbron2015ActivityNetAL} subset\footnote{14740/982/2261 samples for train/validation/test.} of HellaSwag~\citep{zellers-etal-2019-hellaswag}, which is a benchmark for commonsense natural language inference that ask the model to predict the most likely follow-up among several choices given a specific context.
 We compare with StoryEndGen~\citep{Guan2019StoryEG} which encodes the given context incrementally and attends to the one-hop knowledge graph retrieved from ConceptNet for the context tokens.
-GPT-2~\citep{Radford2019LanguageMA} by nature, can generate the follow-up for an arbitrary input in a zero-shot manner.
-We implement our ~\methodname~ on top of the GPT-2-base.
+We implement our ~\methodname~ on top of the GPT-2~\citep{Radford2019LanguageMA}, which by nature, can generate the follow-up for an arbitrary input in a zero-shot manner.

 \paragraph{Story Generation} requires the model to compose a story based on the given title or context.
 We conduct experiments on the widely used story generation benchmark ROCStories~\citep{mostafazadeh-etal-2016-corpus}.
 Each data item consists of a story title and a human-written five-sentence everyday life story that incorporates commonsense related to the title.\footnote{We use the split provided by ~\citet{Su2022LanguageMC}, which is based on the ROCStories Winter 2017 release and contains 49666/1500/1500 items for the train/validation/test sets.} We provide the story title and the story's first sentence as the input context, and ask the LM to predict the following four sentences.
 We consider the following methods as baselines: Action-Plan~\citep{fan-etal-2018-hierarchical} first predicts the premise of a story with the convolutional LM~\citep{Dauphin2017LanguageMW}, then use the fusion mechanism~\citep{DBLP:conf/interspeech/SriramJSC18} to encourage a convolutional seq2seq model~\citep{Gehring2017ConvolutionalST} to generate the story from the premise.
 Plan-and-Write~\citep{Yao2019PlanAndWriteTB} first plans a storyline that consists of keywords, then generate the story conditioned on the storyline.
 Its model structure is built upon GRU~\citep{Cho2014OnTP}.
 SimCTG~\citep{Su2022ACF} proposes a contrastive training objective that encourages the LM to learn discriminative and isotropic token representations, and is implemented on GPT-2~\citep{Radford2019LanguageMA}.